 To ensure that CIMA members protect the good standing and reputation of the profession, members must report the fact to the Institute if they are convicted or disqualified from acting as an officer of a company or if they are subject to any sanction resulting from disciplinary action taken by any other body or authority.

-The CGMA designation is designed to elevate management accounting and further emphasize its importance for businesses worldwide.
-Part C of the code is designed to provide guidance to all CIMA members around the world who are members in business and professional accountants in business and, those who hold the CGMA credential.
-When a CGMA is also a member in public practice the CGMA should also comply with the applicable guidance of the CIMA code of ethics and apply the most restrictive provisions.
+CIMA has adopted the following Code of Ethics.
+Parts 1 and 3 of this Code are based on the IFAC Code of Ethics that was developed with the help of input from CIMA and the global accountancy profession.
+Part 2 of the Code was developed in cooperation with the American Institute of CPAs (AICPA).
+The AICPA and CIMA joined together to create a designation for management accountants, the Chartered Global Management Accountant (CGMA).
+The CGMA designation is designed to elevate management accounting and further emphasise its importance for businesses worldwide.
+Part 2 of the Code is designed to provide guidance to all CIMA members around the world who are members in business and professional accountants in business and, those who hold the CGMA credential.
+When a CGMA is also a member in public practice the CGMA should also comply with the applicable guidance of the CIMA Code of Ethics and apply the most restrictive provisions.

-If a member cannot resolve an ethical issue by following this code by consulting the ethics information onCIMA’s website or by seeking guidance from CIMA’s ethics helpline, he or she should seek legal advice as to both his or her legal rights and any obligations he or she may have.
-The CIMA charter, byelaws and regulations give definitive rules on many matters.
+If a member cannot resolve an ethical issue by following this Code by consulting the ethics information on CIMA’s website or by seeking guidance from CIMA’s ethics helpline, they should seek legal advice as to both their legal rights and any obligations they may have.
+The CIMA Charter, Byelaws and Regulations give definitive rules on many matters.

-Note: The CIMA code of ethics is a law of the institute (to which all members and registered students are required to comply) for the purpose of the definition of 'misconduct' in byelaw 1.
+Note: The CIMA Code of Ethics is a Law of the Institute (to which all members and registered students are required to comply) for the purpose of the definition of “misconduct” in Byelaw 1.